 A famous concert pianist, Montgomery Royle (George Arliss, Disraeli), loses his hearing after an assassination attempt on one of his guests.
 The bitter Royle retires, and even contemplates suicide.
-When he learns to read lips, Royle begins devoting his time to help unsuspecting pedestrians that he watches from his apartment using a pair of binoculars.
+After he learns to read lips, Royle begins helping unsuspecting pedestrians that he watches from his apartment using a pair of binoculars.

 Reaction & Thoughts:

-The Man Who Played God, directed by John G. Adolfi (Sinners’ Holiday), was based on the play The Silent Voice by Jules Eckert Goodman, and had been twice adapted to the screen.
-First in 1914, and yet again in 1922, which also starred Arliss.
+The Man Who Played God is based on the 1914 Broadway play The Silent Voice by Jules Eckert Goodman.
+The play has been adapted to the screen many times.
+First in 1914, and yet again in 1922, which also starred British actor George Arliss.

-Despite being conceived as a star vehicle for British actor Arliss, The Man Who Played God is best remembered as the first film Bette Davis made at Warner Bros, the studio that nurtured her talents for almost twenty years.
-She plays Arliss’s protegé.
+Despite being conceived as a star vehicle for actor Arliss, The Man Who Played God is remembered as the first film Bette Davis — she plays Arliss’s protegé — made at Warner Bros.
 Davis herself called it “the most important role of my career.”
-Arliss personally selected her for the role and she was forever grateful to the actor.
-Some modern viewers find her performance mannered, but I thought her magnetic personality gave the film a much-need infusion of energy — we get to see Davis’s wonderfully edgy mannerisms for the very first time.
+Some modern viewers find her performance mannered, but I thought her magnetic personality gave the film a much-needed infusion of urgency and vitality.

-Although the undeniably great chemistry between Arliss and Davis takes center stage, the supporting cast provide a few good moments.
-Louise Closser Hale is wonderful as a widow who is secretly in love with Arliss’s character, and Ivan F. Simpson shines as the ever faithful butler.
-Watch out for future Oscar-winner actor Ray Milland (The Lost Weekend) and actor-turned-columnist Hedda Hopper in small roles.
+The supporting actors are good too.
+Louise Closser Hale (Shanghai Express) is wonderful as a widow who is secretly in love with Arliss’s character.
+Ivan F. Simpson (Midnight Mary) shines as Arliss’s ever faithful butler and confidant.
+Watch out for future movie star Ray Milland (The Lost Weekend) and actor-turned-columnist Hedda Hopper (Sunset Boulevard) in small roles.

 Conclusions & Final Thoughts:

-There’s no question about it, The Man Who Played God has dated badly.
-Arliss is great though.
-And Davis really shines here.
-If you can get past the primitive filmmaking, you’ll enjoy two great actors doing a good job.
-Remade one more time in 1955 as Sincerely Yours with Liberace (yes, it is not a typo) in Arliss’s old role.
+The Man Who Played God isn’t a classic.
+The film hasn’t aged well.
+George Arliss is great though.
+And Bette Davis really shines here.
+If you can get past its primitive filmmaking, you’ll enjoy this poignant melodrama.
+Remade again in 1955 as Sincerely Yours with Liberace (yes, that Liberace!) in Arliss’s old role.
 B&W, 80 minutes, Not Rated.